Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-1-release-notes.md

 ### Known Issues
 -	Tizen Studio
-	-	In MacOS, if the UI perspectives are not displayed properly after updating Tizen Studio, it is recommended to restart the IDE.
+	-	In macOS, if the UI perspectives are not displayed properly after updating Tizen Studio, it is recommended to restart the IDE.
 This issue is because of the uncleared cache from previous installation.
 	-	In case if you see any old perspective, it is recommended to create a new workspace and import the projects to the new workspace to resolve the issue.
 -	Common
 	-   If you install Tizen Studio in a directory that requires administrator privileges for access.
 For example, for C:\ProgramFiles, administrator privileges are required to run the Tizen SDK tools.
 The Tizen Installer and the baseline SDK Installer alerts you, if you try to install into such a directory.